 The Party or RDP may download, and verify the authenticity and integrity of, the Authentication Client software on first use by checking the digital signature used to sign the software and validating the 'CA Browser Forum' server certificate using the certification authority certificates present in the Windows ‘Trusted Root Certification Authorities’ certificate store’.
 If such checks are successful, the Party or RDP may install the Authentication Client software on each computer that they wish to use to access the SMKI Portal.
 In Windows, “Administrator” privileges are required to install the Authentication Client software but are not required to run such software.

-The DCC shall ensure that each Cryptographic Credential Token issued contains the appropriate IKI Certificate and Private Key for that Party or RDP, which is needed to authenticate the ARO to the SMKI Portal interface via the DCC Gateway Connection or the SMKI Portal via the Internet.
+The DCC shall ensure that each Cryptographic Credential Token issued contains the appropriate IKI Certificate and Private Key for that Party or RDP, which is needed to authenticate the ARO to the SMKI Portal interface via the DCC Gateway Connection.